insure logo

 Average car insurance cost in Houston by coverage limits

-In Houston, the average car insurance rates based on coverage types are as follows:
+The average car insurance rates in Houston based on coverage types are as follows:

-In most states, drivers must have the state minimum coverage to drive legally, but these vary by state.
-However, state minimum coverage does not cover any vehicles listed on your policy in an at-fault accident.
+In many states, it’s a legal requirement for drivers to maintain the state minimum coverage, although these requirements vary by state.
+The state minimum coverage does not cover vehicles listed on your policy in an at-fault accident.

-To avoid compromising on coverage and paying out-of-pocket expenses, it is better to have full coverage or non-owner coverage if you don’t own a car but borrow or rent one frequently.
+To avoid the risk of insufficient coverage and out-of-pocket expenses, it’s advisable to opt for full coverage or non-owner coverage, especially if you frequently borrow or rent vehicles and don’t own one yourself.

 Average car insurance rates by gender in Houston

-The average car insurance rate for a female driver in Houston, Texas, is $2,226 per year.
+The average car insurance per year for female drivers in Houston, Texas, is $2,312.

-Women are considered to be safer drivers than men, according to the Insurance Information Institute.
-They often pay less for auto insurance because of their lower rate of severe accidents than men.
+According to the Insurance Information Institute, women are considered to be safer drivers than men, and statistics have proved this.
+They often enjoy lower auto insurance premiums due to their lower incidence of severe accidents compared to men.

 Read more on how gender affects car insurance rates.